Kaique-Apolinario/GridLab/README.md

 ## About The Project

+> *Se você quiser ler a versão em português 🇧🇷, <a href="/README-ptBR.md">clique aqui</a>*

 Welcome!

-Frustrated by the lack of tools to properly merge and split spreadsheet sheets for my work, I built my own solution: **GridLab**!
+Frustrated by the lack of tools to properly merge and split spreadsheet for my work, I built my own solution: **GridLab**!

-This is GridLab, a fun and useful FullStack application, which uses Java Spring, Angular and PostgreSQL as the main technologies to build the API that will fit your needs when managing your Excel or Google Sheets!
-Scroll down to see more details!
+This is GridLab, a useful Full-Stack application, which uses Java Spring, Angular and PostgreSQL as main technologies to provide an API for managing Excel and Google Sheets!
+Scroll down for more details!

-##

 ### Built with